Inspirational Thoughts

 Solitary Work

-Sacred and Powerful
+Sacred & Powerful

 For centuries people that were connected with God, the universe, the earth, and themselves took the time to do what is simply called, “the work.”